-Smokin’ Bean uses coffee beans grown in Peru and Mexico.
+Smokin’ Bean uses coffee beans grown in Peru, Mexico, Brazil and Uganda.

 Here’s a little bit about some of the cooperatives we work with and how their Fairtrade premium is used…

 The coop invests a proportion of the premium in quality and productivity.
 For example, they have a program of technical assistance for farmers.
 They have also recently invested in new solar driers to control the drying process effectively, and an innovative IT system to help them record excellent traceability data and reward their members with higher prices for higher quality coffee.

 The cooperative also started a fund which covers the costs of funerals for coffee farmers and their families.

 Additionally, a café has been built at the cooperative headquarters so that farmers can enjoy espresso-based drinks and better understand how their product is likely to be enjoyed by the end consumer.
 They have even started running barista training courses!